balaji-githubstore/java-api-bdd-expleo-oct-2025/README.md

-﻿# 📘 Equiniti Automation Training - Oct 2025
+﻿# 📘 Expleo Solutions API Automation Training - Oct 2025

 This repository group is part of the **API Automation Training** using **RestAssured**, **Cucumber**, and **OpenAPI Specification**.